 Many of those will go on to have recurrent back pain and a small percentage develop chronic lower back pain.

-Perform gentle stretches for the spine and hips (with caution).
-These may include stretches such as cat stretch, childs pose or stretches for your hip flexors and glutes.
-But if you’re scared or unsure…
+- Perform gentle stretches for the spine and hips (with caution).
+These may include stretches such as cat stretch, child’s pose or stretches for your hip flexors and glutes.
+But if you’re concerned or unsure…

 So, what shouldn’t you do?

-Stay in bed.
-Stay at home.
-Avoid movement all together.
+Don’t stay in bed, don’t stay at home and definitely don’t avoid movement all together.
 This will only make you weak, stiff and more sensitive to the pain.
 It will isolate you and give you more time for negative self-talk and to feel sorry for yourself.

 Seeing a physiotherapist, exercise physiologist or rehab provider who specializes in back pain will help you in the long run – to return to your normal daily and leisurely activities faster, without added costs of medications, MRI Scans, injections and specialist visits.

 #physiotherapy #exercisephysiology #rehab #exercise #backpain